robusta-dev/kubernetes-chatgpt-bot/README.md

 No more solving alerts alone in the darkness - the internet has your back.

 # How it works
-Prometheus alerts are forwarded to the bot using a webhook receiver.
+Prometheus forwards alerts to the bot using a webhook receiver.

 The bot is implemented using [Robusta.dev](https://github.com/robusta-dev/robusta), an open source platform for responding to Prometheus alerts and Kubernetes events.